-Note: Where the aircraft flight manual emergency procedures load shed a system that is required under the minimum equipment requirements under Part 91, the flight manual procedures have precedent but reference to the manual by part number and revision should be included in the ELA.
+Note: Where the AFM emergency procedures load shed a system that is required under the minimum equipment requirements under Part 91, the AFM procedures take precedence.
+However, the person generating the ELA should refer to the AFM by part number and note the revision in the ELA form.

-6. Content
+6.Content

-6.1 ELA should contain the following information as a minimum.
+6.1 An ELA should contain the following information as a minimum.